small-hack/argocd-apps/postgres/operators/cloud-native-postgres/backups/README.md

     2 snapshots
     ```

-4. Use the k8up CLI or a declarative setup to restore data to the PVC.
-Minio requies you to run the restore as user `1000`
+4. Use the K8up CLI or a declarative setup to restore data to the PVC.

+    > Minio requires you to run the restore as user `1000`

+  - Example of restoring from S3 to a PVC using the K8up CLI.

     ```bash
     k8up cli restore \